Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 Western Union

 It’s almost always a bad idea to send payment via Western Union.
-If you have a supplier pressuring you to send payment this way, it could be a major red flag that the supplier is actually a scammer.
+If you have a supplier forcing you to use this payment method, it could be a major red flag that the supplier is actually a scammer.

 There is absolutely no way to get your money back if it turns out you’re working with a fraud.